evolvedbinary/hsg-project-wiki/Setup.md

     - The eXist splash screen will appear as eXist completes its startup routine.
     - Once the eXist splash screen disappears, click the eXist menu bar icon and select "Quit."

-1. Start oXygen and paste in the license key provided to you [during your training](https://github.com/HistoryAtState/hsg-project/wiki/training-checklist) when prompted.
+1. Start oXygen and paste in the license key provided to you [during your training](training-checklist) when prompted.

 1. Quit oXygen for now.

-## Setting up GitHub Desktop
+## Set up GitHub Desktop

 1. Find GitHub Desktop in your Applications folder.
 Drag its icon to the dock.

 1. Start GitHub Desktop, and follow the prompts to set up the program: Select `Sign into GitHub.com` and enter your GitHub.com user account credentials.
 Select `Continue`.

-## Getting hsg-project
+## Get hsg-project

 1. To clone the hsg-project repository which contains all of the files needed for working with history.state.gov, click on the `File` menu and select `Clone Repository`.
 Under GitHub.com, you will see an entry called `HistoryAtState/hsg-project`.
 Select this, and then select `Clone hsg-project`.
 In the `Local Path` field, click on `Choose`, navigate to your `workspace` folder we created in step 1, select `Open`, and finally select `Clone`.